 Azerbaijan travel updates: how to verify visas, flights and site access before you book

 Planning a trip to Azerbaijan is easiest when you rely on official sources and re-check the key details before you travel.
 Rules, schedules and opening hours change, so a quick verification pass before booking — and again just before departure — saves a lot of trouble.
+This guide walks through what to verify, where to verify it, and when.

 TL;DR: confirm your visa status on ASAN Visa, review entry requirements on the IATA Travel Centre, check flight schedules on AZAL, and confirm opening hours for attractions in Baku and Shusha on the official tourism pages.